tls-attestation/exported-attestation/draft-fossati-rats-exported-attestation.md

 --- abstract

-This specification defines a method for two parties in a communication interaction to exchange Attestation Evidence and Attestation Results using exported authenticators, as defined in RFC 9261.
+This specification defines a method for two parties in a communication interaction to exchange Evidence and Attestation Results using exported authenticators, as defined in RFC 9261.
 This approach falls into the category of post-handshake attestation by exchanging payloads in the application layer protocol while binding the remote attestation to the underlying communication channel.
-This document supports both the passport and background check models from the RATS architecture.
+This document supports both the passport and background check models from the RATS architecture with TLS Client as Attester.

 --- middle